-- The first exam covers chapters 1 through 4 and class lectures.
+- The first exam covers chapters 1 through 5 and class lectures.
 It shall be completed and submitted by DATE by the start of class.
 This test date may change depending on course progressions.
 Any changes will be announced in Blackboard. - The second exam shall be completed and submitted by DATE.
-The second exam will cover chapters 5 through 8.
+The second exam will cover chapters 6 through 10 as well as class lectures from the first exam to the second exam.
 This test date may change depending on course progressions.
 Any changes will be announced in Blackboard. - The final exam shall be completed and submitted by DATE.
-The final exam will cover chapters 9,10,11 & 13.
+The final exam will cover chapters 11 through 15 as well as class lectures from the second exam to the final exam.
 The final exam is not cumulative.
 This test date may change depending on any university-wide exigencies or circumstances.
 Again, any changes will be announced in Blackboard. - There are no make-up exams in this course.
-In rare and exceptional circumstances - a car accident, serious illness/hospitalization, family crisis, etc., the instructor will consider a request for a make-up exam.
+In rare and exceptional circumstances a car accident, serious illness/hospitalization, family crisis, etc., the instructor will consider a request for a make-up exam.
 The instructor requires written verification of the extenuating circumstance before deciding on a make-up exam.
 Make-up exams will only be allowed for serious, documented extenuating circumstances.